Frequently asked questions

 - The Diocese will host the candidates for ‘walkabouts’ at several locations with open public forums to give everyone a chance to meet them, ask questions of them and hear their responses.

-- A special electing convention will be held on February 9, 2019 at Trinity Cathedral in Sacramento to elect the 8th bishop of the Diocese of Northern California.
+- A special electing convention will be held on February 9, 2019 at Faith Episcopal Church, Cameron Park, to elect the 8th bishop of the Diocese of Northern California.

 Who is on the Search Committee?